 Updates to the inventory include the addition of signage artwork/pictures and corresponding information previously not included in the 2020 report, replacement of some signage artwork/pictures for ones with a higher quality and visibility, updates to the Member State/Territory Contact Information, addition of hyperlinks to the UNESCO-IOC website for Member States/Territories and/or communities recognized under the UNESCO-IOC Tsunami Ready Programme, and more alternative public displays.

-The newly added and/or updated content was obtained from the revision of UNESCO/IOC Tsunami Ready Recognition Programme Fulfilment of the Indicators forms (either New Recognition or Renewal Recognition), reports and deliverables from the communities available to ITIC-CAR, the review of the most recent and available national and regional Tsunami Warning Information Dissemination Protocol and Standard Operating Procedures (SOPs) available to ITIC-CAR, the revision of official CARIBE-EWS Member States/Territories agency websites, and the UNESCO IOC website.
+The newly added and/or updated content was obtained from the revision of UNESCO-IOC Tsunami Ready Recognition Programme Fulfilment of the Indicators forms (either New Recognition or Renewal Recognition), reports and deliverables from the communities available to ITIC-CAR, the review of the most recent and available national and regional Tsunami Warning Information Dissemination Protocol and Standard Operating Procedures (SOPs) available to ITIC-CAR, the revision of official CARIBE-EWS Member States/Territories agency websites, and the UNESCO-IOC website.

 CARIBE EWS Signage Inventory